 We also work with entrusted agencies for caregiving services, who can help look after your loved ones at home and make daily activities easier.

-It can be challenging to ensure proper nutrition for those with dementia.
+As dementia progresses, it can affect memory, taste, and muscle coordination – reducing appetite and making it challenging for your elderly with dementia to eat, and for you to ensure proper nutrition for them.
 It requires plenty of supervision, patience, and attention to details that many of us may not be able to fully provide on our own.

 Let Ninkatec care for your loved ones with dementia and help them keep up a healthy appetite.
 With our expertise, you can rest easy knowing they are in skilled, empathetic hands.